mrshll1001/thesis/src/fieldwork_casestudy.md

 + VERY brief history of Benwell (census information?
 Poverty index?)
 + Social indexes

 In 1994, *The Independent* included Benwell, Scotswood, and Elswick together in its list entitled *"No-Go Britain: Where, what, why"*.
 The reasons they cited were *"Crime, arson used to intimidate witnesses, feuds between rival families involved in drug dealing"* as well as citing unemployment statistics of 24%, 28%, and 26% for the three areas respectively @_NoGoBritainWhere_1994.
+Colloquially, the area is seen as abandoned by the city council, and owes its reputation to the conditions that arise from lack of adequate services and funding.

 + Conroys and Sayers
 + My encounters with them

-+
+I recount one encounter with a member of the Conroy clan below (young person pseudonymised):

+> *It was one of the first Monday night sessions down at The Play Centre, also called "Patchy 2" by the staff.
+The session catered to ages between 8 and 12 and it was busy.
+One young person in particular, a young boy who looked to be around 8 or 9, was consistently acting aggressive towards the others; and there were multiple cries of "Matt!
+Terry punched me" or "Matt!
+Terry stole the football" every few minutes.
+Since I was still growing into my role of session worker I didn't have a lot of confidence with my authority, and I asked Dean whether I should give Terry a warning before chucking him out.
+Dean affirmed that this was appropriate, so I made my way over to Terry.
+Using my best authoritative  (and accented) voice I issued the warning.*
+>
+> **Me:** *"Terry, this is your first warning man.
+Stop it or I'll chuck you out."*
+>
+> **Terry:** *"Nah, you won't."*
+>
+> *He then proceeded to smirk at me before running to another group of young people across the room gathered by the pool table.
+When he arrived there, he paused for a second before orienting to a member of the group who was holding a pool cue.
+He then forcibly retrieved the cue by grappling with the person, and took their place at the pool table.
+In response to this I walked up to Terry, grabbed the cue back from him, and turned to orient him towards the door.*
+>
+> **Me:** *"Get out.
+Come back next week.
+See you."*
+>
+> *To his credit Terry calmly walked/jogged out the door.
+I looked around for other members of staff who had witnessed it, searching for approval.
+Dean raised his eyebrows and nodded slightly, which I took to mean that my response was appropriate.
+Unknown to me at the time, Michael had witnessed the encounter and apparently had his own take on it.
+Coming up behind me, he placed a hand on my shoulder:*
+>
+> **Michael (grinning):** *"Shouldn't have done that bonny lad.
+That's little Terry Conroy, related to Paddy Conroy.
+Ye kna of Paddy.
+He's just been released \[from prison\]."*
+>
+> *I did know of Paddy Conroy.*
+>
+> **Me (shitting myself):** *"Oh, right.
+What should I do?"*
+>
+> *At this point I heard Dean burst out laughing.
+I briefly wondered if he was a sociopath, and then noticed Michael was also laughing as well.
+I looked Mike, with the dawning realisation that they might be having me on.*
+>
+> **Mike (still laughing)**: *"Nah you'll be fine man.
+I mean that is Terry Conroy and he is related to Paddy.
+But he gets kicked out of everything all the time.
+Nout will happen and I doubt he'll even remember he was here in twenty minutes."*
+>
+> **Me: (still shitting myself):** *Pfffft.
+Thanks for that Mick.*
+>
+> *Michael then walked off smiling to himself, and the rest of the session passed uneventfully.*

 It is in this context which the charity *The Patchwork Project* and its workers operate.